-At the core of counselling is: active listening, empathy, understanding and non-judgement.
+At the core tenants of counselling are: active listening, empathy, understanding lack of judgement and confidentiality.
+Who else can you talk to who you are 100% certain will not share the graphic details of your story with someone else?
 Counselling helps you to clarify your thoughts, feelings, behaviours and choices.
-It's about challenging distortions & unhelpful thought patterns and offering you strategies so you can work out the best solution to your problems.
+It challenges distortions & unhelpful thought patterns and offers strategies so you can work out the best solution to your problems.

 There are more than 1200 psychotherapies used around the world today.

-The mind therapies that Reea is trained in are;
+The therapies that I have trained in are;

-Guided imagery & Visualisation, Narrative therapy, Mindfulness, Meditation, Gestalt, Hypnotherapy, Cognitive Behaviour Therapy (CBT), Emotional Freedom Technique (EFT), Neuro-linguistic Programming (NLP), Eye Movement Desensitization Reprocessing (EMDR), Gottman Relationship therapy.
+Guided imagery & Visualisation, Narrative therapy, Mindfulness, Meditation, Gestalt, Hypnotherapy, Cognitive Behaviour Therapy (CBT), Emotional Freedom Technique (EFT), Neuro-linguistic Programming (NLP), Eye Movement Desensitization Reprocessing (EMDR), Gottman Relationship therapy, Pranic Healing, Reiki

-Psychotherapy and Counselling address mental, emotional & behavioural problems such as;
+PsychoSpiritual Therapy and Counselling can address mental, emotional & behavioural problems such as;

-Anxiety, depression, anger, hurt, childhood trauma, CPTSD, divorce & separation, relationships, patterns of abuse, narcissistic relationships, domestic violence, self-confidence, self-esteem, grief & loss, life transitions, career changes,
+Anxiety, depression, anger, childhood trauma, CPTSD, divorce & separation, patterns of abuse, narcissistic relationships, self-confidence, self-esteem, grief & loss, life transitions, career changes